tannercollin/standardnotes-fs/README.md

 # standardnotes-fs

+:warning: **Project archived**: Due to changes in the Standard Notes API and encryption, this program will no longer work.

 ## Description
 Mount your [Standard Notes](https://standardnotes.org/) account as a filesystem and edit your notes as plain text files.